G Jack & Son Celebrate their 50th Anniversary in Beverley

 “Beverley is still small enough to have its own character,” said Duncan.
 “We are lucky to be close to the coast and we are still a quiet backwater with a great quality of life.

-“It’s the sort of place where people still moan if they can’t get through a set of lights at the first go!
+“It’s the sort of place where people still moan if they can’t get through a set of traffic lights at the first go!

 “I am proud to live in this town and I am proud to be part of a great tradition.”